g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 }
 ```

-We're using the `@Value` annotation here to create an immutable value object with Lombok, which only provides getters and a required argument constructor.
+We're using the `@Value` annotation here to create an immutable value object with Lombok, which only provides getters, and a required argument constructor.
 In addition, we use the `@Introspected` annotation to generate bean introspection metadata for Jackson to use.
 This is necessary if you want to use it later within a native image.

 Now we can refactor the controller to use `EmployeePage` in stead: